 We don’t mean to toot our own horn (get it? road trip? horn?), but we’ve pretty much become experts on driving in Mexico.
-That’s what happens when you spend 18 months driving 24,737 miles thoroughly exploring 29 of the country’s 31 states (Monterey and Tamulipas, we’ll get you on the way back up).
-Here are our top travel tips about how to have a Mexican road trip so you can make the most of your own driving adventure in Mexico.
+That’s what happens when you spend 18 months driving 24,737 miles (39,810 km) through 29 of the country’s 31 states (Monterey and Tamulipas, we’ll get you on the way back up).
+Here are our top travel tips about how to have a Mexican road trip so you can make the most of your own driving adventure in Mexico including handling shakedowns, navigating, insurance, and more.
 We sure wish we’d known this stuff before we left…

 1. Fuel is cheaper in Mexico than it is in the US